metonym/svelte-highlight/README.md

 };
 ```

-Refer to the [examples/sveltekit](examples/sveltekit) for a sample set-up.
+Refer to [examples/sveltekit](examples/sveltekit) for a sample set-up.

 ## Usage